SumoLogic/sumologic-kubernetes-collection/docs/fargate.md

 ### Persistence Enabled

-If you want to keep persistance (which is default configuration), you need to manually create Volumes for the Metric Pods.
+If you want to keep persistence (which is default configuration), you need to manually create Volumes for the Metric Pods.
 We recommend to create Persistance Volume Claims on the top of EFS Storage.
 In order to set up them, please apply the following steps:

 #### Create EFS access points for metric Pods